Many people consider bank accounts to be fairly standard. They are simply a place to put your paycheck and pay your bills.

 You can have a debit card linked to one account, such as your short term savings, but decline a card for the account holding funds for long term savings.
 This will eliminate the temptation to dip into the account and swipe for a purchase that isn’t included in your savings goal.

 These days many banks offer free budgeting tools with their accounts, so be sure to make use of these.
+Whether you use traditional budgeting methods less common methods such as the 50-30-20 budgeting or the zero-sum method.
 If you want to get your finances under control and work towards your long term financial health, a budget is crucial.
 However many people write out a budget and then put it in a drawer, forgetting all about it.

 However, with banking budgeting tools, you can check your budget each time you log in to your online banking portal.
 This makes it far easier to make adjustments to your budget and ensure that your spending is on track to meet your financial goals.